nlloydjenkins/eval-hack-2025/Lab1_ai_evaluation/README.md

 ## Lab
-This lab use a AI-assited single aoai model endpoints for evaluation for groundedness. we use Prompt-based groundedness using your own model deployment to output a score and an explanation for the score is currently supported in all regions.Effectively, the model is behaving as judge
+This lab use a AI-assited single aoai model endpoints for evaluation for groundedness in ai_evaluation.ipynb.
+We use Prompt-based groundedness using your own model deployment to output a score and an explanation for the score is currently supported in all regions.Effectively, the model is behaving as judge
 ```
 Class GroundednessProEvaluator: This is an experimental class, and may change at any time.
 Please see https://aka.ms/azuremlexperimental for more information.
 {'gpt_groundedness': 5.0,